zachwiseit/Azure-Network-pt2/README.md

 <img <img width="1440" alt="ACN_126" src="https://github.com/user-attachments/assets/0acafdb6-a554-4cc3-b9b5-486722697303" />
 </p>
 <p>
-27 Now we can stop this ping activity in powershell by clicking Control c will and it will stop.
+27 Now we can stop this ping activity in powershell by pressing Ctrl + C to stop it.
 <p>
 <img <img width="1440" alt="ACN_127" src="https://github.com/user-attachments/assets/19be2a71-6ab7-419e-b611-dbac83a41e73" />
 </p>